UAL Foundation Diploma in Art and Design

 Diagnostic mode

-If you decide to study in diagnostic mode, you’ll start the course by trying out some techniques from of each of our 4 curriculum areas.
-After that, you’ll progress onto a specialist pathway.
-Our teams will guide you towards the pathway that will give you the best chance to develop a distinct, individual body of work.
+In diagnostic mode, you’ll begin the course by experimenting with techniques from each of our 4 curriculum areas.
+Then you’ll move onto a specialist pathway.
+Our teams will guide you towards the pathway that gives you the best opportunity to develop a unique body of work.

 Specialist mode

-The Specialist mode is best for you if you’re already confident about your future direction.
-This mode allows you to apply directly to one of the 4 curriculum areas: Fashion and textiles, Art, Communication and Design.
+The specialist mode is best for you if you’re already confident about your future direction.
+This mode allows you to apply directly to one of the 4 curriculum areas: 3D Design, Fashion and Textiles, Fine Art and Communication Design.

 If you decide to study in specialist mode, you’ll tell us which curriculum area you’re interested in as part of your application.
 During the first 8 weeks of study, you’ll take part in workshops across all the pathways in that curriculum area.
 Then you’ll be guided, through tutorials and assessment, to the pathway that best suits your interests and skills.